AFIT-R/afit-r.github.io/text_mining_class/tm_session03.md

 ---
 layout: tutorial
-title: Session 3
+title: Week 3
 permalink: /tm_session03
 ---

 A central question in text mining and natural language processing is how to quantify what a document is about.
 Can we do this by looking at the words that make up the document?
-This session will help to answer this.
+This week will help to answer this.

 <hr>